StepanSaenko/RNAseq-workshop2023/RNAseq/README.md

 Cool - now it looks like a volcano ... plot!

 Lastly, we can store our final plot as an object and save the output to file.
+We will colour all datapoint red which have an adjusted p-value of <0.01 and log2foldchange>2

 ```
 volcano_plot <- ggplot(data = deseq_object_results_df) +